gitpod-io/retired-gatsby-website/src/docs/52_Tips_and_Tricks.md

 ## Command Palette

 The _command palette_ is at the core of a keyboard-centric interaction, and can be also useful for looking up available commands and key bindings.
-It is available through the following two keyboard
+It is available through the following keyboard
-shortcuts:
+shortcut:
   - <kbd>F1</kbd>

 ![](./images/command_palette.jpg)